NawaMan/NullableJ/README.md

 @ExtensionMethod({ NullableJ.class })
 ```

+Lombok's Extension methods do have some limitation,
+  see [https://dzone.com/articles/lomboks-extension-methods](my article on Lombok's Extension methods) for my information.
 If you do not like using Lombok's ExtensionMethods,
   use can straight out calling those method from NullableJ